Rodolfo Bodipo

-Rodolfo Bodipo Díaz (born 25 October 1977) is an Equatorial Guinean former footballer who played as a striker, and is a current manager and politician.
+Rodolfo Bodipo Díaz (born 25 October 1977) is a former professional footballer who played as a striker, and is a current manager and politician.
+Born in Spain, he played for the Equatorial Guinea national team.

 He appeared in 158 La Liga matches over eight seasons, scoring 32 goals in representation of Racing de Santander, Alavés and Deportivo.
 He added 200 games and 53 goals in Segunda División, and spent almost his entire professional career in Spain.

 Club career

 Bodipo was born in the Spanish city of Dos Hermanas, Province of Seville in a biracial background, his father being Equatoguinean and his mother Spanish.
 After having played youth football with three clubs, including hometown's Dos Hermanas CF and Sevilla FC, and spending his first three and a half seasons in amateur football, he represented several teams in the country, with moderate scoring success: Recreativo de Huelva (three second division seasons), Racing de Santander and Deportivo Alavés (in both cases, helping his side achieve La Liga promotion); with the latter, he had his best statistical year in the 2004–05 campaign, as he netted 16 times – fifth in the league – in 39 games to help the Basques rank third.

 For 2006–07, Bodipo joined Deportivo de La Coruña, where was usually fourth choice in his first two campaigns, although he spent his first on the sidelines due to a serious anterior cruciate ligament injury.
 However, during 2008–09, he managed to score three goals for Depor in two weeks starting in December 2008, including one against AS Nancy in the UEFA Cup group stage 1–0 home win, and another at Getafe CF in a 2–1 victory, while also winning a penalty kick that was converted by Sergio.

 After an unassuming 2009–10 season – 15 matches, none complete, no goals – Bodipo, aged nearly 33, was loaned for one year to Liga I team FC Vaslui, in Romania.
 Just one month after, however, he terminated his contract and returned to Spain, being sparingly used by second-tier Elche CF.

 Bodipo was appointed manager of Atlético Mancha Real on 14 March 2017.
 Two months later, following their descent into the Tercera División, he turned down a new contract.